 The AAH Core Program is a year-long experience that transforms individual incoming students into a connected community of aspiring artists, art historians, and art educators.
-The AAH Core Program’s purpose is to afford students in all degree programs — Art History, Studio Art, and Visual Arts Studies — a primer in technical proficiencies and conceptual competencies to assist in their eventual entry into the various professional fields of visual art. #AAHCORE
+The AAH Core Program’s purpose is to afford students in all degree programs — Art History, Studio Art, and UTeach Art — a primer in technical proficiencies and conceptual competencies to assist in their eventual entry into the various professional fields of visual art. #AAHCORE

 Inquiry — The AAH Core Program introduces the pursuit of knowledge as a fundamental precept of a life in the visual arts.
 Research, ideation, and a search for conceptual understanding are the starting place for all student projects.

 Invention — Creative problem-solving and a commitment to new and unique solutions are encouraged.
 Students are pushed to process acquired knowledge into something that provides original insight.

 Craft — An awareness and sensitivity to material usage.
 As young makers, students are introduced to the language of visual form through a variety of project prompts each with specific materials to explore.

 Context — The language of form and composition is universal and fundamental to the discourse of visual arts.
 Students must become versed in this language in order to make and to intelligently discuss making (critique).
 The AAH Core Program introduces context in relationship to art history and culture.